AQ-Ansari/WebHost/README.md

 # WebHost
-This is a extended version of WHMCS default 'SIX' template.
+This is an extended version of WHMCS default template 'Six'.
+It has a better User interface and better User Experience for Web Hosting/domain sellers.